 5.39.
 Higher education institutions and their affiliated Students Unions are best placed to understand and represent the needs of their students.
-It should be demonstrated that Ideally proposals for new student accommodation has should involved consultation with, and meets the needs of, higher education institutions in Norwich as representatives of their students.
-This could include a Agreement should be sought relating to appropriate: location, facilities, amenities, tenure type, cost, and management.
-It should also be demonstrated that accommodation meets either a current need or accurately projected future growth of HEIs in Norwich.
+Ideally proposals for new student accommodation should involve consultation with, and https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_data/file/44 1786/BR_PDF_AD_M2_2015.pdf meet the needs of, higher education institutions in Norwich as representatives of their students.
+This could include agreement relating to appropriate: location, facilities, amenities, tenure type, cost, and management.